mqzabin/ftmath/README.md

 You can define the maximum number of digits for the fuzzed decimals, and if they can be signed (positive/negative) or unsigned via options.

+This package will work for any type of decimal that could be parsed from a string.

 ## Usage

 Install as dependency into your project: